carla-simulator/carla/Docs/benchmark_creating.md

 The user must select the weathers to be used.
 One should select the set of test weathers and the set of train weathers.
-This is defined as a class property as in the following example.
+This is defined as a class property as in the following example:

     @property
     def train_weathers(self):